codeship/screencast-storyboards/blogposts/node-github-heroku.md

 How to set up Continuous Integration and Continuous Deployment for a Node.js Application from GitHub to Heroku
 ======================

-In this blog post we're gonna deploy a Node.js application from a GitHub repository to Heroku using [the Codeship][codeship].
+In this blog post we're going to deploy a Node.js application from a GitHub repository to Heroku using [Codeship][codeship].